Edana Romney: Corridor of Mirrors and subsequent career

 Although her second film role, in Alibi (1942), was only incidental, Romney formed a production company with the film's screenwriter Rudolph Cartier.
-The partnership acquired the rights to the 1941 Chris Massey novel Corridor of Mirrors for which Cartier and Romney co-wrote a screenplay which they sought to have filmed with Romney as lead actress - a project which would take almost seven years to come to fruition.
+The partnership acquired the rights to the 1941 Chris Massie novel Corridor of Mirrors for which Cartier and Romney co-wrote a screenplay which they sought to have filmed with Romney as lead actress - a project which would take almost seven years to come to fruition.
 According to Romney, several film studios wished to purchase the screenplay but were not interested in Romney as star.
 It was also the intention of Cartier and Romney that Cartier would direct the film.

 Corridor of Mirrors was eventually shot in 1947 after Cartier and Romney financed a showreel of Romney in scenes planned for the film, which lured top matinee idol Eric Portman onboard the production to act as Romney's leading man.
 Corridor of Mirrors saw the directorial debut of Terence Young - Cartier being disqualified as director due to trade union objections - and the film was released in 1948 to reasonable critical and commercial success.

-In November 1949, it was announced that Romney would again star in a film for which she wrote the screenplay, Romney being set to play French tragedienne Rachel in a biopic entitled The Magnificent Upstart to be directed by William Dieterle who had helmed the box office hit Love Letters (1945) adapted from the Chris Massey novel Pity My Simplicity.
+In November 1949, it was announced that Romney would again star in a film for which she wrote the screenplay, Romney being set to play French tragedienne Rachel in a biopic entitled The Magnificent Upstart to be directed by William Dieterle who had helmed the box office hit Love Letters (1945) adapted from the Chris Massie novel Pity My Simplicity.
 However, the Rachel biopic was never made, and Romney's acting career after Corridor of Mirrors comprised only four television roles in the 1950s.
 Two of these were Sunday Night Theatre episodes for the BBC directed by Rudolph Cartier, with Romney playing the leads in the series' versions of That Lady in 1954 and Dark Victory in 1956.

 Romney appeared regularly as a television personality: she presented Is This Your Problem?
 (1955-1957), a BBC panel discussion programme about "delicate" women's issues, such as unexpected pregnancy and unhappiness as housewives.
 She also wrote a weekly newspaper advice column as a tie-in to the television show.
 She also hosted a radio show, "Edana Romney's World" and gave talks at women's groups based on her role as a "lovelorn counselor".

 Personal life

 In 1946, Romney became the second wife of the film producer John Woolf; the couple divorced in 1955.
-By the 1960s, Romney had relocated to California and was established as a high-profile Beverly Hills hostess living at John Barrymore's one-time mansion "The Hacienda", where her "Twelfth Night" parties were of especial note.
+By the 1960s, Romney had relocated to California and was established as a high-profile Beverly Hills hostess living at John Barrymore's one-time mansion "The Hacienda", where her "Twelfth Night" parties were of special note.
 Edana Romney died in 2002, aged 83, in Santa Maria, California.
 There is a collection of her papers archived at the University of Southern California.